The Shifting Mobile Strategy of Enterprise Devices

 Will you need to support larger displays for customer interaction?

-- Display information on a larger screen format: Often there is a need for a larger display to showcase specific information.
+- Display information on a large screen format: Often there is a need for a larger display to showcase specific information.
 For example, designers sharing work with clients, construction workers that need access to CAD drawings and pilots who need to access to flight maps.

 - Device hand-off: There are scenarios that call for the device to be used by a 3rd party (i.e. patient or customer) for data collection.
 A nurse gathering information from a patient to pre-sales resources capturing leads in the field.
 These are just the tip of the iceberg for leveraging tablets.